nuralhudaalkalih/lab-automation-main-1/README.md

 | Viral / Swab | COVID-19 PCR, Rapid Antigen, Influenza A/B |
 | Hormone | TSH, T3, T4, Insulin |

-Admins can add additional tests at any time through the application.